-Why I Think You Should See “That Sugar Film”
+Why I think “That Sugar Film” is worth watching

 “I eat a little piece of chocolate every day but I understand the adverse effects if I eat too much of it.” – Professor Barry Popkin

-I’ve seen the film and bought the accompanying book, which is a very handy reference.
-The book is also helping with health education in our remote communities.
+I also bought the accompanying book, which besides being a handy reference, is also helping with health education in our remote Aboriginal communities.

 Another great thing is that you can always learn something new – for example, did you know?